-- 10-9 = A clear majority of mass media brands focus on high-quality information content analyzing government decisions. - 8-6 = About one-half of the mass media brands focus on high-quality information content analyzing government decisions.
-The rest produces a mix of infotainment and quality information content - 5-3 = A clear minority of mass media brands focuses on high-quality information content analyzing government decisions.
+- 10-9 = A clear majority of mass media brands focus on high-quality information content analyzing the rationale and impact of public policies. - 8-6 = About one-half of the mass media brands focus on high-quality information content analyzing the rationale and impact of public policies.
+The rest produces a mix of infotainment and quality information content. - 5-3 = A clear minority of mass media brands focuses on high-quality information content analyzing public policies.
 Several mass media brands produce superficial infotainment content only. - 2-1 = All mass media brands are dominated by superficial infotainment content.